Rocio7531/flight-deal-alert/README.md

 # ✈️ Flight Deals Alert Bot

-A Python script that searches for cheap round-trip flights using the Kiwi API via RapidAPI.
+A Python-based flight deal alert system that queries a real-world API and handles inconsistent responses to extract valid itineraries.

 ## Features